johan-gras/Tree-search-algorithms/README.md

 ## Experimentation on a small board game

-Implementation of two tree search algorithms (min-max / alpha-beta) in order to build an IA player.
+Implementation of minmax and alpha-beta (with the negamax variant) in order to build an IA player.